-It is possible to be too good at being a statue/mannequin, and for people not to realise and walk past.
+It is also possible to be too good at being a living mannequin or statue, and for people not to realise and just walk past.
 I have perfected this to such an extent that I have been carried and loaded onto the back of lorries, dressed and positioned by people, totally unaware that they are dealing with a real human being.

-For practical purposes, it is necessary to give the audience some clue that you are not a real statue/mannequin, so that they are drawn into the performance and become interested in trying to work out what they are seeing.
+For practical purposes, it is necessary to give the audience some clue that you are not a real mannequin or statue, so that they are drawn into the performance and become interested in trying to work out what they are seeing.

 Mannequin man can be used at

 - At Exhibitions modelling all types of clothing, corporate, safety and industrial wear.